 What's more, Google is actively looking to prioritize ads written in natural language over keyword jumbles.
 Its expanded text ads policy is optimized for ads that don't repeat words and read naturally.
 Therefore, your best bet is to combine keywords with high potential for phrase match with natural language phrasing.

 For example, Google is unlikely to show an ad with the copy, "Give your data team great data analysis with our data analytics solution."
 It repeats keywords, for one.
 It also is not solution-focused at all, and so will probably not lead to many click-throughs.
-Google would be much more likely to surface the same ad if its copy was something like "Bolster your business's bottom line by up to x% with our cutting edge machine learning solution."
+Google would be much more likely to serve the same ad if its copy was something like "Bolster your business's bottom line by up to x% with our cutting edge machine learning solution."
 It's naturally phrased, it doesn't unduly repeat words, and it stands a good chance of solving a prospect's problems.

 Embracing Automated Bidding